allanmurimi/akan/README.md

 ## More about akan group ltd
 click: github.com/allanmurimi/akan/new/main
 ### License
-this website is licensed under M.I.T terms and conditions Copyright (c) {2021} **allanmurimi**
+This website is licensed under M.I.T terms and conditions Copyright (c) {2021} **allanmurimi**